 What to Bring to Camp

 You’ll be living in the redwood forest for eight nights, and there are things you’ll want to bring.
 For example, it is imperative that you have a flashlight and replacement batteries – either a headlamp or small pocket-sized version – to walk safely at night in the many unlit areas of camp.
-But there are many other things you’ll want to consider, so check out Dana’s List!
-Thoughtfully compiled over the years by one of our regular campers, Dana Dubinsky, it’s comprehensive!

 Getting Around

-• To prevent dust and shuttle bus encounters, no driving is permitted once you’re settled in camp.
+- To prevent dust and shuttle bus encounters, no car driving is permitted once you’re settled in camp.
 When you arrive, you’ll drive to where you need to unload your gear, and then move to park in central parking areas for the duration of camp.
 The road is a well-managed, single lane with small passing areas.

 Resources